“Dear God. You know I really love this man, but I’m not sure I should marry him.”

 Whether she walks down her cul-de-sac, into a board room, or into a mud hut, she goes with God to do the good works he has prepared for her since the foundation of time.

-The woman who comes (and goes) in the name of the LORD blesses her people and her place.
-This means that she makes her place – wherever that is – look more like heaven for her people.
+The woman who comes and goes in the name of the LORD blesses her people and her place.
+This means that she makes her corner of earth, wherever that is, look and feel more like heaven for the other inhabitants there.

 2. Blessed is the woman who is fully present wherever she is.

 Can I tell you what is a wasted life?
 A restless woman who longs to be anywhere-but-here, doing anything-but-this.
-Can God use a woman who is always itchy, twitchy, and pining for something else?
-Can blessing flow from someone who doesn’t honor the exact place, and the particular people, that God has prepared precisely for her?
+Can God easily use a woman who is always anxiously scanning the horizon for something more meaningful to come along?
+Can blessing flow from someone who doesn’t honor the place and the people that God has prepared for her to tend?

-God help me become a neighbor who doesn’t rush by (or step over) those lying in her everyday road.
+God help me become a woman who doesn’t rush by, or count as disruptions, those in my daily well-worn path.
 Help me to resist lusting after more significant and interesting scenery.
-Help me to become a woman who gives thanks for her daily bread, even if it’s not a baguette, or bhakri, or naan.
+God help me to become a woman who gives thanks for her daily bread, even if it’s not a baguette, or bhakri, or naan.

 Lord have mercy.
 Lord hear our prayer.